 Once you locate the kiosk in the store, you enter the name of the Birthday Baby, locate the registry, and hit a big red button that says PRINT.

 Without the right application, that kiosk wouldn’t print a thing.
-Which means you would be forced to remember 15 different gift options as you meander up and down each aisle.
+This means you would be forced to remember 15 different gift options as you meander up and down each aisle.
 Now, I don’t know about you, but I have no desire to try and remember all that.

 Implementing software and hardware that work well together to create a customizable experience will bring customers back to use the interactive kiosk again and again